The Pasta Salad CRAZE That’s Shaped America - I say Macaroni! You say PASTA!

 As Americans know them today, pasta salads are the descendants of a long line of dressed macaroni dishes, both hot and cold.

-During the early 20th Century (1901 through about the 1960s), recipes for macaroni and pasta salads began to appear more frequently in American cookbooks everywhere.
-These salads were typically dressed with mayonnaise and served in stunning cold-molded presentations – think perfect domes of chilled elbow macaroni salad served as sides in the diners and corner delis of yesteryear.
+Entering into the early 20th Century (1901 through about the 1960s), recipes for macaroni and pasta salads began to appear more frequently in American cookbooks everywhere.
+These salads are typically dressed with mayonnaise and served in stunning cold-molded presentations – think perfect domes of chilled elbow macaroni salad served as sides in yesteryear’s diners and corner delis.

 How to tell Macaroni Salad from Pasta Salad